 The Cosmic Crisp apple was made at Washington State University’s fruit tree breeding program.
 Like most apples, the Cosmic Crisp grows in Washington.
 Development for this apple started in 1997, so the fruit has been 22 years in the making!

-The Cosmic Crisp will debut in supermarkets this December.
-The apples will be harvested until mid-October, and nationwide shipping will begin on December 1, so keep a lookout for these crunchy Cosmic Crisp apples in your local produce department.
+The Cosmic Crisp debuted in grocery stores just this month.
+They were harvested until mid-October, and nationwide shipping began on December 1, so keep a lookout for these crunchy Cosmic Crisp apples in your local produce department.
 Millions of Cosmic Crisp trees have been planted in Washington, so you can expect more to be in stores in the next couple years.
 If you plan to stock up on Cosmic Crisps, learn how you can store apples to last through the winter.